+If your answers are mostly “Agree Very Strongly”: You are tuned into the powers of your sixth sense and the silent communication of pheromones.
 You are cognizant of the impact of pheromones on your everyday life, and you consider the role of chemistry seriously in all of your relationships.

 If your answers are mostly “Agree Somewhat”: You are aware that chemistry is present in your life and you pay attention to it, but you could become more tuned into how pheromones and your sixth sense engage you in chemical conversations with other people.

 By consciously evaluating events and situations in your life, which will then help you to hone your sixth sense and discover the true power of pheromones.
 If your answers are mostly “Disagree ”: You have much to learn about pheromonal communication.
 To become better able to decode the chemical conversations in your life, you might want to keep a diary of your encounters with other people, documenting your first impressions and how they made you feel.

 After a while, you’ll begin to notice the subtle moments that occur in your interactions with your fellow humans.
 Now, read on.
 The meeting of two personalities is like the Contact of two chemical substances: If there is any reaction, both are transformed.

 Do pheromones work?